-This is also known as the Maxwell-Boltxmann Equation or distribution.
-This is represents an average velocity of a gas as a hole.
-Since temperature if the average kinetic energy of a gas, then calculating the velocity of any single particle using temperature would be impossible.
+This is also known as the Maxwell-Boltzmann Equation or distribution.
+This represents the average velocity of gas as a whole.
+Since temperature, if the average kinetic energy of a gas, then calculating the velocity of any single particle using temperature would be impossible.
 Instead, we can calculate the average velocity since the temperature is also an average.

 The larger the mass the less the velocity and vice versa with regards to temperature.
-Which makes logical since.
+Which makes logical sense.
 As temperature increases, kinetic energy increases.

 How to calculate particle velocity?

 How to calculate a particle velocity?